 If you are using BARTA Special Services, you will be given an approximate time the driver will arrive.
 You must be ready a few minutes before your scheduled pick-up time.
 Drivers will wait at a residence for a period not to exceed five minutes from the scheduled time.

-You have the right to appeal these decisions and ask for a fair hearing from the Department of Public Welfare.
+You have the right to appeal a decision by asking for a fair hearing from the Department of Human Services.